Find Your Answers

 Do I need to fill out any additional paperwork for day camp?

 Yes.
 We have partnered with ePACT as your day camp communication and paperwork management system.
-In the spring, you will receive an email from ePACT giving you access to complete required forms and waivers, including immunization records, update emergency contact and health history information, and upload photos for children and parents and/or guardians.
+In the spring, you will receive an email from ePACT that gives you access to complete required forms and waivers, including immunization records, update emergency contact and health history information, and upload photos for children, parents, and guardians.
 You must complete this paperwork before your child can attend day camp programs.
 This usually takes about 20-30 minutes.

 Failure to complete requirements for attendance, including paperwork and payment, that result in days missed from camp will not be refunded or credited.